Import contacts from CSV

 Approach B: import statuses from a file

 You can import a current consent status for each contact.
 If you choose to follow this approach, you must add the Consent column to the file and provide one of the following values for each contact: OPT_IN, OPT_IN_UNVERIFIED or OPT_OUT.
-If a person's consent status is unknown, leave the field blank.
 Do not use null, N/A or any other values.
+If you leave the field blank for a contact, their status for the Email channel will be automatically set to OPT_IN.

 Here is an example for the Email channel.
 It means that column 6 in the CSV file has consent statuses for the Email channel.